 Risk is inherent to the environment in which we work, particularly given the fast pace of change politically and economically.
-The operating environment for social housing providers, which is shaped by government policy, remains challenging particularly in light of the ongoing challenge to invest more in the quality of our homes, the war in Ukraine and the rise in costs of living.
+The operating environment for social housing providers, which is shaped by government policy, remains challenging particularly in light of the ongoing challenge to invest more in the quality of our homes, political uncertainty and the rise in costs of living.